dotnetrdf/docs/src/latest/docs/user_guide/Configuration-HTTP-Handlers.md

   dnr:type "VDS.RDF.TripleStore" .
 ```

 This specifies configuration for a Handler which responds to requests under the URI /protocol/ by providing a SPARQL Graph Store HTTP Protocol endpoint.
-The `dnr:protocolProcessor` property is used to specify the class that processes the protocol requests - for more details on configuring Protocol Processors see [[Configuration API - Protocol Processors|Configuration-Protocol-Processors]].
+The `dnr:protocolProcessor` property is used to specify the class that processes the protocol requests - for more details on configuring Protocol Processors see [Configuration API - Protocol Processors](Configuration-Protocol-Processors.md).

 ## SPARQL Servers

 SPARQL Servers are handlers which combine the features of SPARQL Query, Update and Uniform HTTP Protocol into one endpoint.
-They must always be registered at wildcard URIs and the currently there is one concrete implementation the [SparqlServer](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Web_SparqlServer.htm).
+They must always be registered at wildcard URIs and the currently there is one concrete implementation the [`SparqlServer`](xref:VDS.RDF.Web.SparqlServer).
 A SPARQL Server responds to requests to the Base URI plus query as a Query Endpoint, Base URI plus update as an Update Endpoint and all other URIs as a Graph Store HTTP Protocol Endpoint.

 Configuration is essentially the combination of configuration for a Query, Update and Protocol handler like so: